tradovate/example-api-js/tutorial/Access/EX-1-Simple-Request/README.md

 In our `connect` function, we've added some things as well.
 We make a call to our new `buildRequest` function.
 In your own application, replace the `name` and `password` fields with your credentials.
+The `appId` and `appVersion` fields aren't important for our example.
+However, _it will be mandatory for live accounts to use the security key_.
+This consists of two fields - the `cid` and `sec` fields.
+For testing purposes we can use this special dev key, but for live accounts you will need to request a key from Tradovate.
+This key should be kept private in your real application. `cid` refers to the client application ID associated with your app. `sec` is a UUID that will also be unique to your application.

-The `appId` and `appVersion` fields aren't important for our example, which uses the demo API.
-We assign the resulting object to the `request` local variable.
+We assign the result of our`buildRequest` function to the `request` local variable.
 We then use the `request` variable in our `fetch` call.
 As expected, this will configure our request mode and headers.
 If we run this code now, it should give us a successful response.
 There are two possible 'successful' results.
 The first is a JSON object that has fields for your authorization token and account info.
-The second is a Time Penalty response.
+The second is a
+Time Penalty response.
 Sometimes there have been too many requests made to the server in too small a time period.
-When this happens, you may receive the
-Time Penalty response.
+When this happens, you may receive the Time Penalty response.
 We should handle both of these responses properly for the sake of our end user's experience.

 ### [< Prev Section](https://github.com/tradovate/example-api-js/tree/main/tutorial/Access/EX-0-Access-Start) [Next Section >](https://github.com/tradovate/example-api-js/tree/main/tutorial/Access/EX-2-Storing-A-Token)